-Managing a product requires more than just constructing a list of features that need to be completed in a certain order.
-Instead, it involves taking input from various different stakeholders and determining the best course of action for the well-being of the product going forward.
+Managing a product requires more than just constructing a list of features you need to complete in a particular order.
+Instead, it involves taking input from various stakeholders and determining the best course of action for the well-being of the product going forward.

-The RICE Method tries to quantify the relative importance of a particular feature by focusing on 4 different key qualities of a feature: Reach, Impact, Confidence, Effort.
+The RICE Method tries to quantify the relative importance of a particular feature by focusing on four different vital qualities of a feature: Reach, Impact, Confidence, and Effort.

-This is the number of people who will be directly affected by implementing a specific feature in a specific time period.
+It is the number of people directly affected by implementing a specific feature at a particular time.

-This can be quantified by some internal metrics in the product being built in addition to surveys conducted on your target audience.
+Teams can qualify it by internal metrics in the product being built and surveys conducted on your target audience.

-This is the impact that the feature being implemented will have on your individual users.
+The impact when you implement the feature will have on your users.

-This is normally done by providing some scale by which to measure the features against.
+You can do it by providing some scale to measure the features against.

-This number is meant to represent how certain you are about the information that you received for reach and impact and the corresponding benefit of implementing the feature.
+This number represents how certain you are about the information you received for reach and impact and the corresponding benefit of implementing the feature.

-Similar to impact, this is normally done by providing some scale to measure the confidence level against.
+Like impact, you can provide some scale to measure the confidence level against.

-A common scale is 100% for high confidence, 80% for medium confidence, and 50% for low confidence.
+A typical scale is 100% for high confidence, 80% for medium confidence, and 50% for low morale.

-This can be measured by the number of persons per month or “person-months” it will take to complete.
+You can measure it by the number of persons per month or “person-months” it will take to complete.